How Aftercurrent works

 Imagine the same dream of being late, lost, or unable to get where you need to go.
 After a solid night, it may look more like a real theme worth tracking.
 After a depleted night, it may be closer to a stress echo from a body that never settled.

 The point is not to claim certainty.
-It is to better tell the difference between a symbol, a stress echo, and a repeating pattern worth acting on.
+It is to better tell the difference between a symbol, a stress echo, and a repeat theme worth acting on.

 Download Aftercurrent